Beats

 - optional description

-- region selection
+- region selection for shared-runtime beats

 - enabled or disabled state